Preliminary Notes

 [13] Alfred N. Whitehead, Science and the Modern World (New York: Pelican Mentor Books, 1925).

-[13] With the expression ‘unfolding events’ I mean the process through which an entity encounters another entity (so that any event is contained within – or emerges from – ‘the why’, ‘the how’, ‘the where’, ‘the what’ and ‘the when’ of reality); it is only from the encounters of two or more entities that reality may emerge – and can be understood – as a systemic whole.
+[14] With the expression ‘unfolding of events’ I mean the process through which entities encounter each other (so that any event, as the concretization of processes, is contained within – or emerges from – ‘the why’, ‘the how’, ‘the where’, ‘the what’ and ‘the when’ of reality); it is only from the encounters of two or more entities that reality may emerge – and can be understood – as a systemic whole.

-[14] With respect to the process of knowledge, the active role of the mind (both unconscious and conscious) in its correlation with reality was beautifully expressed by two Chilean biologists, Humberto Maturana and Francisco Varela, through the expression ‘bringing forth of a world through the process of living’.
+[15] With respect to the process of knowledge, the active role of the mind (both unconscious and conscious) in its correlation with the reality of physicochemical processes was beautifully expressed by two Chilean biologists, Humberto Maturana and Francisco Varela, through the expression ‘bringing forth of a world through the process of living’.
 Their theses represent a scientific way to escape the troublesome issue of irreconcilable dualism that affected Western Thought since its origins.
-The way I interpret reality through the concepts of place and space somehow reflects their way of relating knowledge to reality, the subject to the object, and, ultimately, the concrete to the abstract as a unique realm deriving from their reciprocity.
+The way I interpret reality through the concepts of place and space somehow reflects their way of relating knowledge (subject) to reality (object), and, ultimately, the concrete to the abstract as a unique realm deriving from their reciprocity.
 The quotation in italics is taken from H.R.
 Maturana and F.J.
 Varela, The Tree of Knowledge (Boston: Shambhala, Revised edition, 1992), 11.

 [16] As the American psychologist James J. Gibson once said about his pioneering studies in the field of visual perception, ‘The concept of space has nothing to do with perception (…).
 Geometrical space is a pure abstraction (…).
 The visual third dimension is a misapplication of Descartes’s notion of three axes for a coordinate system (…).
 Space is a myth, a ghost, a fiction for geometers’, in James J. Gibson, The Ecological Approach to Visual Perception (New York: Psychology Press Classic Editions, 2015), xv.